Generic Name: Acitretin (a si TRE tin)

 - Bleeding from rectum or rectal pain.

-- Very bad and sometimes deadly pancreas problems (pancreatitis) have happened with Soriatane.
-This could happen at any time during care.
+- Severe and sometimes deadly pancreas problems (pancreatitis) have happened with Soriatane (acitretin).
+This could happen at any time during treatment.
 Signs of pancreatitis include very bad stomach pain, very bad back pain, or very upset stomach or throwing up.
 Call your doctor right away if you have any of these signs.

 - A very bad skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
 It can cause very bad health problems that may not go away, and sometimes death.
 Get medical help right away if you have signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.